Five Offbeat Ideas for Valentine’s Day

 Go on a chocolate crawl

 Like you used to do in undergrad, but liquor-free and much more thematic.
-Toronto’s Tasty Tours is offering a two-hour tour of Kensington Market’s sweetest treats: chocolate to churros.
-With free samples at each location, discounts, a history of chocolate-making, and a 10-person limit per group, it’s a chance for some quality time with your loved one and both your happy, happy bellies.
+Toronto’s Tasty Tours is offering a tour of Kensington Market’s sweetest treats: chocolate to churros.
+With free samples at each location, discounts, a history of chocolate-making, and making it great for groups of friends as well, it’s a chance for some quality time with your loved one and both your happy, happy bellies.

 Lace on your skates